 Professor John Burgess is professor of Human Resource Management in the School of Management at RMIT University.
 His research examines contingent employment and labour regulation; human resource development; graduate work readiness, the implications of the emerging gig economy, job quality and work in the aged care sector.

-Professor Peter Kelly is Head of UNESCO UNEVOC at RMIT University, and Professor of Education in the School of Education.
-He is a sociologist of youth, education and work who has published extensively on young people, globalization, education and work.
+Professor Peter Kelly is a sociologist of youth, education and work who has published extensively on young people, globalization, education and work.
 His current research interests include a critical engagement with young people’s well-being, resilience and enterprise in what has been called the Anthropocene.

 Professor Alemayehu Molla is Professor of information systems with a focus on sustainable digital business.
 He has a track record of undertaking industry research projects including on digital disruption and skills for consumers and workers funded by the Australian Communication Consumers Action Network and the National Centre for Vocational Education Research.